 The aim of the MathCheck project is to develop a SAT+CAS system which combines the best of both worlds and can find counterexamples or finitely verify conjectures in mathematics.
 To date the MathCheck project has achieved the following successes:

-- Verified that 35 is the smallest counterexample of the Williamson conjecture for the first time and verified the even Williamson conjecture up to order 70 for the first time
+- Verified the even Williamson conjecture up to order 70 for the first time

-- Verified the Craigen–Holzmann–Kharaghani conjecture that complex Golay pairs of length 23 do not exist
+- Verified all the Craigen–Holzmann–Kharaghani conjectures about complex Golay pairs up to length 28 (e.g., complex Golay pairs of lengths 23 and 28 do not exist)

 - Found three new counterexamples to the conjecture that good matrices exist in all odd orders

-- Verified the best matrix conjecture up to order seven for the first time
+- Verified the best matrix conjecture up to order 57 for the first time

 - Verified the Ruskey–Savage conjecture up to order five for the first time